Restoring Hebrew Diacritics Without a Dictionary: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Avi Shmidman for details about Dicta's Nakdan and other suggestions.
 We thank Sara Gershuni for lengthy and fruitful discussions, and for her linguistic insights and advice.
-We thank Yoav Goldberg, Reut Tsarfaty, Ian Stewart, Sarah Wiegreffe and some anonymous reviewers for their comments and suggestions in discussions and on earlier drafts.
-YP is a Bloomberg Data Science PhD Fellow.
+We thank Yoav Goldberg, Reut Tsarfaty, Ian Stewart, Sarah Wiegreffe, Kyle Gorman and many anonymous reviewers for their comments and suggestions in discussions and on earlier drafts.